superbeppe98/digital-marketing-google/README.md

 4. Unique selling proposition , punto fdi forza esclusivo analisi SWOT forza debolezza opportunita' minacce
+Strengths: characteristics of the business or project that give it an advantage over others
+Weaknesses: characteristics that place the business or project at a disadvantage relative to others
+Opportunities: elements in the environment that the business or project could exploit to its advantage
+Threats: elements in the environment that could cause trouble for the business or project

 indicatori di prestazioni chiave kpi